agraef/ez-ag/README.md

 Another minor shortcoming of the EZ-AG is that, unlike the EZ-EG, it doesn't have a facility to do pitch bends.
-The patch makes up for that by making it possible to simulate pitch bends via a sustain pedal (note that you'll have to hook up the pedal through a MIDI keyboard, though, since the EZ-AG itself doesn't have a sustain pedal input).
+The patch makes up for that by making it possible to simulate pitch bends via a sustain pedal (note that you'll have to hook up the pedal through a MIDI keyboard since the EZ-AG itself doesn't have a sustain pedal input).

 If you have the [Livid Guitar Wing][], you can also do pitch bends using the Wing's big fader (cc 3).
 The Wing will also let you change instruments (GM